goblimey/portablesyscall/README.md

 # syscall
-A (potentially) operating system independent system call interface for Go
+An example operating system independent system call interface for Go

 This package aims to solve a single problem.
 The golang.org/x/sys/unix package provides an interface to the UNIX system calls